 Booking.comThe local area

 Well, this is the heart of Vienna’s historical centre so we have almost too much to talk about.
-I’ll keep it short and point you to the wider sightseeing articles and my suggested self-guided walking tour.
+I’ll keep it short and point you otherwise to the wider sightseeing articles and my suggested self-guided walking tour that passes through this area.

-On the square you have the cathedral of course.
-I’d recommend going up one of the two towers for excellent views across the centre.
+On Stephansplatz square you have the Gothic cathedral of course with its iconic not-so-Gothic mosaic roof.
+I’d recommend going up one of the two towers for views across the centre.

-Restaurants etc. are numerous, should you tire of hotel fare.
-But for a traditional treat, consider the cafés with a bit of history to them.
+Restaurants etc. are numerous, should you grow weary of hotel fare.
+But for a traditional treat, consider a coffee house or café-confectionery with a bit of history to it.

 For example, Café Hawelka, Café Korb, Café Frauenhuber, Sluka, Aida, Haas&Haas, Café Diglas and L.Heiner are all but a short walk away.
 See here (coffee houses) and here (café-confectioneries) for my reviews and details.